sergiofbsilva/file-upload-demo/README.md

 # File Upload REST API Demo

-This is an example of a web application that provides an upload endpoint that receives several parts.
+This is an example of a web application that provides an upload endpoint that receives several parts (Json + Files)

 The `upload` part is a `JsonArray` that describes a component.